“Luminous Earth Grid" swept over an expanse equal to 8 American football-fields at a cattle ranch 80 km (50 miles) north of San Francisco.

 “Congratulations.
 The United Nations Academic Impact is organising a seminar as part of its continuing series, Unlearning Intolerance, at United Nations Headquarters.
 We would be honoured if you could speak on the subject… and join in a discussion with other panelists and the audience.

-(a note to the artist in response to his Dresden Cathedral installation)
+(in response to the artist's Dresden Cathedral installation)

 “Buckingham Palace,” London —